Pros and Cons of Point-of-Use Water Heaters: Top Models and Buying Tips

 (photo: amazon)

-Point-of-use water heaters are compact, energy-efficient devices that provide hot water directly at the location where it is needed, such as a sink, shower, or appliance, and to serve low volume fixtures in small apartments, cottages, garages, including mobile homes (RVs).
+Point-of-use water heaters are compact, energy-efficient devices that provide hot water directly at the location where it is needed, such as a sink, shower, or appliance.
+They are ideal for serving low-volume fixtures in small apartments, cottages, garages, and mobile homes (RVs).

 These units come in different sizes and types, including electric, gas, and tankless models.
 Electric point-of-use water heaters are the most common and are often installed under sinks or in small spaces.
 Gas-powered models are more powerful and can serve larger households, but they require venting and professional installation.